Hebrews

 Jesus is Greater Than Moses

 The Holy Spirit was speaking directly to Christian Jews who were looking to Jesus out of one eye and at the same time glancing back to Judaism with the other eye.
 These Jews have been told how the Lord Jesus is superior to any prophetic revelation to the fathers (Heb.
-1:1-3) and …
+1:1-3) and how He …

 Prayer Requested

 Acts of kindness and sharing are particularly pleasing to God, even when they go unnoticed by others (vv.
 15-16).
 The task of church leaders is to help people to mature in Christ.
 Cooperative followers greatly ease the burden of leadership (v.
 17).
-We find the writer emphasizing …
+We find the writer emphasizing the …

 The Encouragement to Go On